jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

      * This function calls the @ref ieee802154_cb_t::cb function with
      * the corresponding event type.
      *
-     * @note if the device is sleeping, this function should do nothing *
+     * @note if the device is off, this function should do nothing *
      * @param[in] dev IEEE802.15.4 device descriptor
      */